AidanWelch/OpenTrafficCamMap/README.md

 ## Compilation
 The compilation folder contains scripts for compiling from sources listed in the file name.

+## FAQ

+### Why are there traffic cameras in the Gulf of Guinea?
+Because for various reasons transportation or other authorities of traffic cameras mistakenly or intentionally put a camera in their database at (0,0); any camera there should be assumed to be innaccurate.

+### Will any of the fields change?
+"https://raw.githubusercontent.com/AidanWelch/OpenTrafficCamMap/master/cameras/[country].json" will not lose any fields, however it may gain some.

 ## Contribution Tips

 [This FHWA site has helpful streaming information.](https://ops.fhwa.dot.gov/publications/fhwahop19037/appb.htm)